NETL-RIC/pipeline_sphinx_documentation/_build/html/_sources/usage/usage.md.txt

 When your folder is selected successfully, the path will appear directly above the "Run" button.

 :::{tip}
-Currently, the "Enter an optional folder" text field is not functional
+Currently, the "Enter an optional folder" text field is not functional.
 :::

 ## Run